-(i) Ensure that the senior-most levels of management at the counterparty are involved in transactions by methods such as obtaining from the counterparty a copy of a
+(i) Ensure that the senior-most levels of management at the counterparty are involved in transactions by methods such as obtaining from the counterparty a copy of a resolution passed by their Board of Directors, authorising to transact in credit derivatives.

-- resolution passed by their Board of Directors, authorising to transact in credit derivatives. - (ii) Ensure that (a) the CDS contract confirmations are received promptly and verified for accuracy; (b) appropriate systems to track the delays in confirmations and to escalate the delays in such confirmations to the appropriate levels within the bank; and (c) the systems provide for an appropriate authority (preferably the CEO) to decide on cessation of dealing with the counterparties where the confirmations are in arrears beyond a reasonable number of business days. - (iii) Ensure adequate Management Information Systems (MIS) to make senior management aware of the risks being undertaken, which should provide information on the types of transactions carried out and their corresponding risks, the trading income/losses, realized/unrealised from various types of risks/exposures taken by the market participant, contribution of derivatives to the total business and the risk portfolio, and value of derivative positions.
+- (ii) Ensure that (a) the CDS contract confirmations are received promptly and verified for accuracy; (b) appropriate systems to track the delays in confirmations and to escalate the delays in such confirmations to the appropriate levels within the bank; and (c) the systems provide for an appropriate authority (preferably the CEO) to decide on cessation of dealing with the counterparties where the confirmations are in arrears beyond a reasonable number of business days.
+Physical confirmations shall not be required if the transactions are matched and confirmed on the trade reporting platform. - (iii) Ensure adequate Management Information Systems (MIS) to make senior management aware of the risks being undertaken, which should provide information on the types of transactions carried out and their corresponding risks, the trading income/losses, realized/unrealised from various types of risks/exposures taken by the market participant, contribution of derivatives to the total business and the risk portfolio, and value of derivative positions.
 The MIS should be timely, accurate and comprehensive and adequately controlled and secured.
-Internal information systems used should ensure adequate segregation of duties and security controls so as to ensure that data integrity is maintained. - (iv) Assess and account for the possibility of default correlation between reference asset and the protection provider. - (v) The risk management system is stress-tested and participants may also factor in the CDS- related adverse scenarios as part of their stress-testing processes. - (vi) Ensure that activities in the CDS market, if undertaken, are properly supervised and are subject to an effective framework of internal controls and audits so that transactions are in compliance with regulations and internal policy of execution, recording, processing and settlement. - 3.7.9.2 In addition to the internal control mechanisms, the concurrent auditors should specifically verify compliance with these instructions, as well as with internal guidelines and report violations, if any, within a reasonably short time, to the appropriate internal authority.
-As part of their monthly reporting, concurrent auditors may verify whether the independent back/mid-office has taken cognisance of lapses, if any, and whether they have reported the same within the required time- frame to the appropriate internal authority.
+Internal information systems used should ensure adequate segregation of duties and security controls so as to ensure that data integrity is maintained. - (iv) Assess and account for the possibility of default correlation between reference asset and the protection provider. - (v) The risk management system is stress-tested and participants may also factor in the CDS- related adverse scenarios as part of their stress-testing processes. - (vi) Ensure that activities in the CDS market, if undertaken, are properly supervised and are subject to an effective framework of internal controls and audits so that transactions are in compliance with regulations and internal policy of execution, recording, processing and settlement.

+3.7.9.2 In addition to the internal control mechanisms, the concurrent auditors should specifically verify compliance with these instructions, as well as with internal guidelines and report violations, if any, within a reasonably short time, to the appropriate internal authority.
+As part of their monthly reporting, concurrent auditors/internal auditors should verify whether the independent back/mid-office has taken cognizance of lapses, if any, and whether they have reported the same within the required time- frame to the appropriate internal authority.
 Any violation of regulatory guidelines noticed in this regard should immediately be reported by the participants to their respective regulators.